 - President’s AwardThe President’s Award recognizes the efforts of a service delivery team or committee whose exemplary service in support of delivering the Girl Scout Leadership Experience surpassed team goals and resulted in significant, measurable impact toward reaching the Council’s overall goals.

-- Agenia Clark Scholarship for Excellence in LeadershipIn 2015, the newly formed Sue Peters Foundation for Girls of Courage, Confidence and Character created a scholarship for girls who have demonstrated outstanding leadership by earning the highest award available to girls, the Girl Scout Gold Award.
+- Agenia Clark Scholarship for Excellence in LeadershipIn 2015, the newly formed Sue Peters Foundation for Girls of Courage, Confidence and Character created a scholarship for girls who have demonstrated outstanding leadership by earning the highest award available to girls – the Girl Scout Gold Award.
+This scholarship is for girls entering college for the first